oneblockmore/docs-1/README.md

 Legacy contracts are served through the old Dashboard.
 A link will be available from the main Dashboard for up to 2 months.
 During this time, contracts deployed on Devnet 1.0 and their state will remain accessible.
-We encourage developers to migrate their contracts to our new platform in this time Devnet 2.0 will have fresh state and state maintained in Devnet 1.0 is non-portable
+We encourage developers to migrate their contracts to our new platform in this time Devnet 2.0 will have fresh state and state maintained in Devnet 1.0 is non-portable.

 ##### September 30